baezortega/baezortega.github.io/_posts/2018-09-22-command-line-manipulation-sequence-files.md

 ---

-Here I present some command-line approaches, hoarded over the years, to manipulating and converting between different popular sequence data files formats, namely [BAM/SAM](https://en.wikipedia.org/wiki/SAM_(file_format\)), [FASTQ](https://en.wikipedia.org/wiki/FASTQ_format) and [FASTA](https://en.wikipedia.org/wiki/FASTA_format).
-While they are by no means the only approaches available for these tasks, they are perhaps the most simple.
+Here I present some command-line approaches, hoarded over the years, for manipulating and converting between different popular sequence data files formats, namely [BAM/SAM](https://en.wikipedia.org/wiki/SAM_(file_format\)), [FASTQ](https://en.wikipedia.org/wiki/FASTQ_format) and [FASTA](https://en.wikipedia.org/wiki/FASTA_format).
+While they are by no means the only methods available for these tasks, they are perhaps the most simple.

 ### 1. Converting BAM to SAM

-BAM is just a binary compressed version of the SAM format, and the easier way to convert between them is via the [SAMtools](http://www.htslib.org/) software suite.
-The `-h` option includes the BAM file header in the output SAM, which is often necessary.
+BAM is just a binary compressed version of the SAM format, and the easier way to convert between them is via `samtools view` command from the [SAMtools](http://www.htslib.org/) software suite.
+The `-h` option allows including the BAM file header in the output SAM, which is often necessary.

 ``` sh
 samtools view -h INPUT.bam > OUTPUT.sam